Mintbase/Grants-Program/docs/T&Cs.md

 To apply for the Mintbase, Inc. Open Grants Program, your application shall fulfill the following criteria:

--  it shall be a software-based project, which contributes to the advancement of the Polkadot ecosystem;
+-  it shall be a software-based project, which contributes to the advancement of the Mintbase ecosystem;
 -  the total amount of funding requested for the project shall be below USD  30,000 and USD 100,000 for follow-up grants at the time of submission;
 -  the Software shall be released under the Apache license version 2.0.;
 -  You must accept payment in the blockchain tokens native to the Bitcoin Network ("BTCs") or the Ethereum based stablecoin DAI;